roimartins/onebenthicdb/README.md

 Use LIKE and % where items begings with select * from sample where samplecode LIKE 'RSMP_SC%'

+# DATA ISSUES WHICH NEED TO BE RESOLVED
+1. SC RSMP FAUNAL SAMPLES: PSA FOR <63um is split across all sieves. should be a total under 0mm siever.
+Has been resolved for PSA only samples

 # DATA IMPORT PROCEDURES
 ## POPULATE TABLES ####
 ### ADD DATA FROM CSV FILE TO TABLE ####